Association Information

 FDBKA Events

-All our association and other beekeeping related events can be found here.
+All our association events can be found here.

 Swarm List

-Any member wishing to be included on the Starter Colony Scheme / Swarm List for 2025 contact Charles Bishop, preferably by email or 07368269491.
+Any member wishing to be included on either the Swarm Collector, Starter Colony Scheme or Swarm Recipient lists should contact our Swarm Coordinator Charles Bishop, preferably by email or 07368269491.

 Titchfield Apiary

-Members wishing to site a colony at our Ray & Jean Powell Centenary Apiary in Titchfield, or to report any issues, contact Steve Wilson, preferably by email or 07788997737.
+Members wishing to site a colony at our Ray & Jean Powell Centenary Apiary in Titchfield, or to report any issues, should contact the Apiary Coordinator Steve Wilson via email.

 The management of the apiary detailing the general rules can be found HERE.